 Night is defined as the time between the end of evening civil twilight and the beginning of morning civil twilight.
 These times are published in AIP New Zealand GEN 2.7 Daylight Tables, and are dependent on location and the time of year.

-Students must have completed at least two hours instrument flight time, which includes the following instrument flight manoeuvres, before they can undertake night flight training:
+Students must have completed at least two hours instrument flight time, which includes the following instrument flight manoeuvres, before they may undertake night flight training:

-PPL requirements: two hours dual, two hours solo, five hours total
+PPL night flying requirements: two hours dual, two hours solo, five hours total.

 Light-sensitive nerves, called cones and rods, are located at the back of the eye.
 The cones are located in the centre of the retina, and the rods are concentrated in a ring around the cones.